 - Water bladder

-Don’t decide to leave things out of this kit because they are items used elsewhere in your house because it will give you a false sense of security.
-You want to have a complete power outage kit with all of these items immediately at your disposal, not misplaced and scattered throughout your home, whereabouts not immediately known.
+Don’t decide to leave things out of this kit because they are items used elsewhere in your house; it will give you a false sense of security.
+You want a complete power outage kit with all these items immediately at your disposal, not misplaced and scattered throughout your home, whereabouts not immediately known.

 Get a good-sized bin to put everything in.
 I’m a fan of Rubbermaid bins, especially their Action-Packer containers.
 They are incredibly durable and can be locked if needed.
-The downside is that they are expensive—$60 at Home Depot.
+They were difficult to find post-lockdown, but I see that Walmart is stocking them for a reasonable price.

-A more economical choice would be a 25-gallon sized Rubbermaid Roughneck tote.
+Another choice would be a 25-gallon-sized Rubbermaid Roughneck tote.
 I like these bins because the plastic has some give to it and doesn’t break as easily as bins made of more rigid plastics.
-I’m having difficulty sourcing them individually right now, but a single container is available at Blain’s Farm & Fleet for around $18.
+I’m having difficulty sourcing them individually right now, but a single container is available at Blain’s Farm & Fleet for around $25.
 I’m sure you could find them used if you looked.

 Your emergency power outage kit should be stored in an area that’s easy to find in the dark and in a place that’s accessible to your entire household.

-Keeping it in a main-level storage closet is best, though those with attached garages may opt to place their kit in the garage near their house access door.
+Keeping it in a main-level storage closet is best, though those with attached garages might place their kit in the garage near their house access door.

 As long as you are comfortable navigating to your kit from anywhere in your house in blackout conditions, it’s probably fine.